Home > Understanding Education Inequity > How is the RSCD Funded?

 RCSD has a far higher concentration of students in need of support to achieve their potential.
 Those students need more services and that costs more money.

-Below are some chart to show the difference in need across Monroe County.
+Below are some charts to show the difference in need across Monroe County.

 Rochester City and the RCSD has a far higher concentration of students who are economically disadvantaged, who require more investment to overcome the barriers that poverty causes to education.